 A simplified AM radio transmitter system

-The process of creating these sideband frequencies by adding another signal to the carrier is known as heterodyning.
-In the simplest case, the carrier can be modulated by adding another single-frequency sine wave signal to it, changing the carrier's shape (or envelope) as illustrated above.
+The process of creating sideband frequencies by adding another signal to the carrier is known as heterodyning.
+In the simplest case, the carrier is modulated by adding a single-frequency sine wave signal to it, changing the carrier's shape (sometimes called its envelope) as illustrated below.
 The sideband frequencies account for approximately 33% of the transmitted power.
 If a more complex modulating signal (such as an audio signal) is used to modulate the carrier, the sidebands account for only about 20-25% of the total transmitted power.

-Consider, for example, a 100 kHz carrier that is modulated by a steady audio signal (or tone) of 5 kHz.
+Consider a 100 kHz carrier that is modulated by a steady audio signal (or tone) of 5 kHz.
 When these signals are added, two sidebands are produced.
 One sideband has a frequency equal to the sum of the carrier and the modulating signal (100 kHz + 5 kHz = 105 kHz), while the other sideband has a frequency equal to the difference between the carrier and the modulating signal (100 kHz - 5 kHz = 95 kHz).
 The two sidebands are 5 kHz equidistant from the carrier (one above it and one below it), giving a total bandwidth for the modulated signal of 10 kHz (105 kHz - 95 kHz).
 The resulting frequency spectrum is illustrated below.

 A 100 kHz carrier modulated by a 5kHz audio tone

 The bandwidth of each sideband is equal to that of the modulating signal, and the two sidebands are mirror images of each other, each carrying the same information as the original audio signal.
 This type of basic amplitude modulation, which results in two sidebands and a carrier, is usually referred to as double sideband amplitude modulation (DSB-AM).
 It is a very inefficient form of modulation in terms of its power usage, because at least two thirds of the transmitted power is concentrated in the carrier signal, with the remaining power being evenly split between the two sidebands.

 A basic diode detector circuit

-The power efficiency of the transmitter can be increased by removing (suppressing) the carrier from the AM signal to create a reduced-carrier transmission, or double-sideband suppressed-carrier (DSBSC).
+The power efficiency of the transmitter can be increased by removing (suppressing) the carrier from the AM signal to create a suppressed-carrier transmission, or double-sideband suppressed-carrier (DSBSC).
 DSBSC is three times more power-efficient than DSB-AM.
 A similar scheme, in which the carrier is only partially suppressed, is called double-sideband reduced-carrier (DSBRC).
 Both schemes require the carrier to be regenerated by a local oscillator in the receiver in order that demodulation can be achieved using standard demodulation techniques.

-In addition to transmitter efficiency, spectral efficiency can be achieved by completely suppressing both the carrier and one of the sidebands, although the complexity of both the transmitter and the receiver is increased significantly.
-The ITU designations for the various amplitude modulation schemes are shown in the table below.
+In addition to transmitter efficiency, spectral efficiency can be achieved by completely suppressing both the carrier and one of the sidebands from the transmitted AM signal, although the complexity of both the transmitter and the receiver is increased significantly.
+A simplified single sideband AM transmitter is shown below.